alan-zhang-22/mdkit/docs/implementation-plan.md

 The phased approach is working exceptionally well, with each component thoroughly tested before moving forward. **Phase 2 represents a major milestone** - the system now produces output that rivals commercial PDF processing tools, making it suitable for professional document conversion workflows.
 The recent addition of directional merging thresholds significantly improves header detection and text spacing preservation.

-**Next Major Milestone**: Complete Phase 6.2 to add CLI enhancement with configuration file support and dry-run mode, which will provide user-friendly configuration management and validation capabilities.
-The complete MainProcessor implementation with LanguageDetector integration and stable build system provide an excellent foundation for this next phase. **The MainProcessor's comprehensive error handling, processing statistics with language distribution tracking, and language-aware document processing make the system more robust, easier to monitor in production, and provide better insights into document language patterns.**
+**Next Major Milestone**: Complete Phase 6.3 to add integration testing with end-to-end workflow validation, which will provide comprehensive testing of the complete document processing pipeline.
+The complete MainProcessor implementation with LanguageDetector integration, fully functional CLI interface with dry-run capabilities, and stable build system provide an excellent foundation for this next phase. **The MainProcessor's comprehensive error handling, processing statistics with language distribution tracking, language-aware document processing, and the CLI's dry-run functionality make the system more robust, easier to monitor in production, and provide better insights into document language patterns and processing workflows.**